108 Free Things to Do in San Francisco

 Every fall, over 100 musical artists perform on seven stages throughout Golden Gate Park.
 For free.
 And you can BYOB and BYO-pups.

 In case you’re somehow not getting enough of the fog, head to this permanent Exploratorium exhibit where water is pumped at high pressure through more than 800 nozzles lining the bridge to create an immersive environment where you’re shrouded in dense fog.
-So basically, it’s just like going to the Golden Gate Bridge in July.
-The Fog Bridge does its thing daily at 10am, 12pm, 2pm, and 4pm, and on Thursday and Friday at 7pm.
+So, basically, it’s just like going to the Golden Gate Bridge in July.
+The Fog Bridge does its thing daily at 10am, 12pm, 2pm, and 4pm and on Thursday evenings at 7pm.